JavaScript is required

 The most common English irregular verbs list

-This list focuses on the irregular verbs you'll actually use and hear constantly.
+This list focuses on the irregular verbs you'll use and hear constantly.
 I've organized them in a table format with the base form, past simple, and past participle.
 This is the core reference you should bookmark or print out.

 Base Form